karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 ### Docker Container and Heroku Deployment

-I considered to deploy the app to AWS but since I'm pretty stingy I didn't want to spend my personal money for that.
+I considered deploying the app to AWS but since I'm pretty stingy I didn't want to spend my personal money on that.
 Then I realized that I can use [Heroku Free Tier](https://www.heroku.com/free) to deploy the app to the cloud (at least for the time the Heroku free dyno hours run out, or the World Bank wants to start sponsoring the app :-) ).

 First I needed to create a docker container.
 Instructions for creating and running the Docker container (basically just testing that it works, Heroku creates the image using the heroku cli, more about it later):